Saksakiyeh: Name

 In an older reference, the town is referred to as Al-Thakthakiye (الثكثكية).

-Ludwig Noack (de) in his 1868 book, proposed that the modern town of As-Saksakiyah in southern Lebanon is the ancient biblical town of Zanoah.
+Ludwig Noack (de) in his 1868 book, proposed that the modern town of Saksakiyeh in southern Lebanon is the ancient biblical town of Zanoah.
 Noack traced the name’s evolution through historical forms, suggesting a progression from Zanoah → Zakanaim → Zekhzekhieh.

 History

 In his 1860s visit, Liévin de Hamme describes (Zakhzekiyeh) as a beautiful village located on a mountain.

 In 1875, in the late Ottoman era, Victor Guérin traveled in the region, and noted about the village (which he called Zekzekieh): "This village, sitting on a height, is divided into two districts, one eastern, the other western.
 To the west of the latter, I am shown the location of an ancient fortress, now toppled from top to bottom, and from where the inhabitants extracted beautiful ashlars."

 World War I

 During WWI, the Ottomans set up a gallows in the city center to execute deserters who were forcefully enrolled into the Ottoman army.
 One of these deserters was Houssein Mohammed Kahloun who had fled 13 times before he was caught after his sister who was threatened by death exposed his location.
 He was taken to the gallows and hanged.
 The town's Mukhtar at the time Haidar Mohammad Haidar was taken by Ottoman soldiers and forced to witness the hanging.